 Cal Neva Resort & Casino sale in jeopardy

-Oracle Corp. co-founder and billionaire Larry Ellison could back out of a $35.8 million arrangement to purchase the storied and financially troubled property that sits on the North Shore of Lake Tahoe.
+Oracle Corp. co-founder and billionaire Larry Ellison could back out of a $35.8 million arrangement to purchase the storied and financially trouble property that sits on the North Shore of Lake Tahoe.
 A bankruptcy court judge approved the sale to Ellison’s Lawrence Investments on Monday, Oct.
 16.

 The Sacramento Bee initially reported the deal was in doubt on Nov.
 29, citing a filing with the U.S. Bankruptcy Court charged with handling the case.